alexghergh/python-tricks/README.md

 # Python 3 tricks

-Disclaimer: This list is meant as a comprehension of cool tips and tricks I found on the internet, and it was meant for personal use.
+Disclaimer: This list is meant as a comprehension of cool tips and tricks I found on the internet.
+If you would like to contribute, or notice any mistakes or typos, please contact me or upload a pull request.
+If you think any material here can be considered personal property let me know and I will take it down.

 ### 1. Looping over a range of numbers